 - Why do life insurance companies care if an individual is a scuba diver?

-- Are there any other “additional” factors that may be related to scuba diving that could come into play?
+- Are there any other “additional” factors related to scuba diving that could come into play?

 - What can I do to help ensure that I find the “best” life insurance policy for me?